thepetk/oblit/README.md

 ## Background

-Oblivious Transfer (OT) is a cryptographic primitive that enables secure multiparty computation, privacy-preserving protocols, and secure data exchange.
+Oblivious Transfer (OT) is a cryptographic primitive that ensures secure communication and data-exchange between two parties.
 A sender is able to transfer one of many pieces of information to a receiver, without knowing which piece was received, while ensuring the receiver learns nothing about the other pieces.
 This project showcases an Oblivious Transfer protocol approach called `oblit`.

 ## Installation